 LignoBoost®, Valmet’s lignin extraction technology, makes it possible to extract lignin from pulp mill black liquor.
 Lignin is quickly becoming a valuable and renewable raw material in a wide range of industries.

 There are four LignoBoost plants in operation today.
-The Valmet-built LignoBoost plants in Finland and the USA are built for the commercial production of lignin and have a combined design capacity of 75,000 tonnes of lignin per year.
+The Valmet-built LignoBoost plants in Finland and the USA are built for commercial production and have a combined design capacity of 75,000 tonnes of lignin per year.

-|RISE LignoDemo Sweden
+|RISE LignoDemo, Sweden

 Extracted lignin can be tailored to match the intended end use.
 This is done with lignin tailoring processes developed by Valmet and its industrial partners.
 The tailoring processes can be supplied with new LignoBoost plants or installed as upgrades to existing ones.